ActivityWatch/docs/src/examples/writing-watchers.rst

 .. literalinclude:: client.py

-Writing your first watcher in rust
+Writing your first watcher in Rust
 ==================================

-To get started with writing watchers in Rust, you need to add the `aw-client-rust` and `aw-model` crates to your `Cargo.toml` file.
+To get started with writing watchers in Rust, you need to add the ``aw-client-rust`` and ``aw-model`` crates to your ``Cargo.toml`` file.
-The most upto date versions depend directly on :gh-aw:`aw-server-rust`.
+The most up-to-date versions depend directly on :gh-aw:`aw-server-rust`.

 .. literalinclude:: Cargo.toml